 Second touch stops are provided for each keyboard that has the second touch feature which are supplied by generally shorter stop tongues located on the straight fall board immediately above the uppermost manual.

 The photo shows an example with 4 labeled second touch stops (left) controlled by the Accompaniment manual and 3 unlabeled second touch stops (center) controlled by the Solo manual.

-Additional second touch stops (extreme far left, off the photo) would be controlled by the pedal.
+Additional second touch stops (extreme far left, off the photo) would be controlled by the Pedal.

-This can be demonstrated by turning on some stops for both first and second touch, using a fairly light registration on first touch and picking out something for second touch that will stand out when added to the first touch stops.
+Second touch stops simply do the same job as the first touch stops for the second set of deeper key contacts; this can be demonstrated by turning on some stops for both first and second touch, using a fairly light registration on first touch and picking out something for second touch that will stand out when added to the first touch stops.